nephila/django-meta/docs/views.rst

 * ``twitter_title``
 * ``schema_title``

-If set on the ``Meta`` object, they will be used insteaf of the generic title which will be used as a fallback.
+If set on the ``Meta`` object, they will be used instead of the generic title which will be used as a fallback.

 description